drowe67/codec2-dev/README_fsk.txt

     $ ./fsk_get_test_bits - 5000 | ./fsk_mod 2 9600 1200 1200 1200 - - | ./fsk_demod -p 8 2 9600 1200 - - | ./fsk_put_test_bits -
     FSK BER 0.000000, bits tested 4900, bit errors 0

     In this example, the -l and --lbr options are left out setting the modem up in "high speed" mode.
 In this mode, the demodulator operates on blocks of 24 symbols at a time.
-In modes with a higher bitrate, this allows the modem to operate with a much lower bit rate.
+This allows the modem to operate with a lower latency.
 High speed mode is well suited to applications without much tolerance for latency or with limited processing power and memory, such as PTT digital voice.

     In this example, the -p (or --conv) option is used.
 This specifies the downconverted symbol size.
 The symbol period (Ts) must be divisible by the supplied P parameter.
 In this case, Fs is 9600 and Rs is 1200, so Ts is Fs/Rs, which is 8.
 In this case, 8 is the maximum P value allowed, though 4 and 2 would also work.
 If P is not divisible by Ts, a failed assert will fire and fsk_demod will exit.
 If -p is not supplied, it will default to match Ts.
-In general, lower values of P result in less memory use and CPU time spend, but may result in worse modem preformance.
+In general, lower values of P result in less memory use and CPU, but may result in worse modem preformance.
 P should be left alone unless CPU and memory usage needs to be lowered for the application.

     (TODO, make this easier to understand, perhaps with figure)